 Yes, there are payment plans to help you get started.
 This is great because then you don’t have to put as much money upfront and then once you get your first client you will easily cover that monthly payment!

-Plus, of course, you can then add the course as an expense for your new bookkeeping business!
+Plus, of course, you can then add the course as an expense (write off) for your new bookkeeping business!

 Why Should I Pick This Course to Start a Bookkeeping Business?